-Teamwork can sometimes really pay off.
-So a joint venture with another company in Japan may be an excellent opportunity to grow your own business without the complexities of making an outright purchase of another company.
+A joint venture with another company in Japan can be an excellent opportunity to grow your own business without the complexities of making an outright purchase of another company.

 In Japan, a joint venture is the structure permitted under Japanese Law that enables Japanese and foreign companies to combine their knowledge and resources to work as a single team.
 The joint venture gives partners the opportunity to leverage each other’s strengths while compensating for any weaknesses.